edeliver/edeliver/README.md

 Deliver takes your local code and sets it up in production.
-A cross between Capistrano, git-deploy and heroku deploys, but language agnostic.
+A cross between Capistrano, git-deploy and heroku deploys, but language agnostic with no dependencies (other than a modern shell).
 At [GoSquared] [2], we use this utility to deploy Ruby and node.js applications.
 An example:

 ![deliver]
 [1]